List of The Osbournes episodes: For the Record...

-Ozzy's releases his first solo album in six years.
+Ozzy releases his first solo album in six years.
 Ozzy and Sharon arrive at an in-store gig.
-Ozzy sign autographs and takes photos with fans, including an entire squad of security guards.
+Ozzy signs autographs and takes photos with fans, including an entire squad of security guards.

 Afterwards, Ozzy and Sharon go to KROQ-FM and have an interview on Loveline.
 Jack listens to the interview over the radio in a friend's car.
 Ozzy and Sharon discuss their sex life, and how Ozzy has been using Viagra excessively because he had been 'shooting blanks'.
 Jack winces in embarrassment as the Osbournes go on to say how Ozzy would get 'hard' at inconvenient times when Sharon is sleeping and not interested.

 On the day Jack goes to camp, Melinda tries to wake up Jack.
 But Jack is very depressed for some unknown reason and it becomes a struggle for Melinda to get him up.
 Jack manages to get to the school bus in time and is off to camp, but Sharon is very worried that Jack may need medication.
 Afterwards Sharon and Kelly take a private flight to New York to be with Ozzy.
 Ozzy appears on a TRL show with daughter Kelly, who is told backstage not to swear on stage.

 Kelly's 17th birthday is coming up and Sharon has arranged a themed party back at home.
 While going over the development of Kelly's party, Sharon gets a call from Jack's school that Jack is coming back from camp.
 Jack had been complaining that he didn't like the students, he threw rocks at students and tents and he cursed at the school captain.

-Morning after her 17th birthday party, Kelly reveals to Ozzy that she has a tattoo on her hip.
+The morning after her 17th birthday party, Kelly reveals to Ozzy that she has a tattoo on her hip.
 Sharon is disappointed and says she's a very stupid person.
 Ozzy finishes the episode saying, with advice about tattoos, that he doesn't want an eagle on his daughter's buttock.